intel/xFasterTransformer/docs/en/dev_guide.md

 ### 1.1 How xFT works

-xFasterTransformer is an exceptionally optimized solution for large language models (LLM) on the X86 platform, which is similar to FasterTransformer on the GPU platform. xFasterTransformer is able to operate in distributed mode across multiple sockets and nodes to support inference on larger models.
+xFT is an exceptionally optimized solution for large language models (LLM) on Xeon, which is similar to FasterTransformer on the GPU platform.
+To utilize xFT for LLM inference, we need to initially transform the model into an intermediate representation which could be loaded by xFT, using a dedicated Python script. xFT is able to operate in distributed mode across multiple sockets and nodes to support inference on larger models.
 Here's a brief overview of how xFT works:

-- Optimization for X86 Platforms: xFT is specifically optimized for X86 architectures.
-The optimization includes leveraging specific hardware features of Xeon processors to accelerate inference tasks.
+- Optimization for Xeon: xFT is specifically optimized for Xeon.
+The optimization includes leveraging specific hardware features of Xeon processors to accelerate inference tasks through oneDNN or hand cooked kernels.
 - Support for Various Models and Data Types: xFT supports a range of popular LLMs and data types, ensuring broad applicability across different AI scenarios.
 The supported models and data types are detailed in the documentation, including FP16, BF16, INT8, and more.
 - Model Conversion: xFT supports converting models from the Hugging Face format to a format compatible with xFT, facilitating the use of a wide range of pre-trained models.
 - C++ and Python APIs: xFT provides both C++ and Python APIs, catering to different levels of integration needs.
 This flexibility allows users to easily adopt xFT in their existing projects or services.